Creating A Prescription

 After finalizing your settings above you can select the “Save & Print” button to save the medication to the patient’s profile and access the print preview page.
 Alternately, you may also just select the arrow pointing down to just save the prescription without printing/faxing it.

-Please note that you may have additional options on save, such as “Home Delivery” or eSign and Print” – these options require add-ons to your EMR, such as Pillway and PrescribeIT.
+Please note that you may have an additional button on save, such as “Home Delivery” – this option requires add-ons to your EMR, such as Pillway.

 After pressing “Save & Print” the following window will load